-436-120-0177 Selection of Category of Vocational Assistance
+Selection of Category of Vocational Assistance ¶

-- (1) The insurer must select one of the following categories of vocational assistance before referring a worker to a counselor: - (a) Direct employment services, if the worker has the necessary transferable skills to obtain suitable new employment.

-- (b) Training, if the worker needs training in order to return to employment that pays a wage significantly closer to 100 percent of the adjusted weekly wage.
-"Significantly closer" may vary depending on several factors, including, but not limited to: the worker's wage at injury, adaptability, skills, geographic location, limitations, and the potential for the worker's income to increase with time as the result of training. - (2) The insurer must notify the worker of the category selection and the reason for the selection in the NOTICE OF ELIGIBILITY FOR VOCATIONAL ASSISTANCE issued under OAR 436-120-0115(9). - (3) The insurer must reconsider the category of vocational assistance within 30 days of the insurer's knowledge of a change in circumstances including, but not limited to: - (a) A change in the worker's permanent limitations; - (b) A change in the labor market; or - (c) The category of vocational assistance proves to be inappropriate. - (4) The insurer must notify the worker within five days if the reconsideration under section - (3) results in a change in the vocational assistance category.
+- (1) The insurer must select one of the following categories of vocational assistance before referring a worker to a counselor:¶ - (a) Direct employment services, if the worker has the necessary transferable skills to obtain suitable new employment.¶ - (b) Training, if the worker needs training in order to return to employment that pays a wage significantly closer to 100 percent of the adjusted weekly wage.
+"Significantly closer" may vary depending on several factors, including, but not limited to: the worker's wage at injury, adaptability, skills, geographic location, limitations, and the potential for the worker's income to increase with time as the result of training.¶ - (c) Limited training, if the worker is not authorized to work in the United States and needs training in order to return to employment that pays a wage significantly closer to 100 percent of the adjusted weekly wage.
+"Significantly closer" may vary depending on several factors, including, but not limited to: the worker's wage at injury, adaptability, skills, geographic location, limitations, and the potential for the worker's income to increase with time as the result of training.¶ - (2) The insurer must notify the worker of the category selection and the reason for the selection in the NOTICE OF ELIGIBILITY FOR VOCATIONAL ASSISTANCE issued under OAR 436-120-0115(9).¶ - (3) The insurer must reconsider the category of vocational assistance within 30 days of the insurer's knowledge of a change in circumstances including, but not limited to:¶ - (a) A change in the worker's permanent limitations;¶ - (b) A change in the labor market; or ¶ - (c) The category of vocational assistance proves to be inappropriate. ¶ - (4) The insurer must notify the worker within five days if the reconsideration under section (3) results in a change in the vocational assistance category.